 Getting chummy with a seller doesn’t automatically mean you’ll get a better price.
 In fact, it often works in their favor because subconsciously you don’t want to hurt this seller by cheating them out of money.

 It doesn’t matter what they say or how mad they act, if they sell, they are making a profit.
 You have to be able to distance yourself from the seller enough to “hurt” them by getting the price you want.

-Bring Small Bills
+Bring Small Bills for Haggling in China

 They’ll see that it’s either sell at that price or lose the sale, and most of the time they’ll bite (as long as it’s still profitable for them).